Karan2030/sanmol-shipping/README.md

 - Free API token auth is used.

 More Info
-- Each class and method includes DocBlocks for clarity.
+- Each class and method includes related information for clarity.
-- Key WooCommerce hooks are commented with usage context.